Melih199/Mustafa_Melih_TOSLAK_RT1_Assignment2/README.md

 # Mustafa_Melih_TOSLAK_RT1_Assignment2
-RESEARCH TRACK 1  ASSIGNMENT 1
+RESEARCH TRACK 1  ASSIGNMENT 2
 ================================

 ## Goal Of The Assignment

+This assignment involves creating a package for a robot simulation in Gazebo and Rviz.
 The aim of this assignment is to create a new ROS package which we will develope 3 nodes:

 1. A node that implements an action client, allowing the user to **set a target (x, y) or to cancel it**.
 The node